fabiolb/fabio/README.md

 connections can be [challenging](http://engineeringblog.yelp.com/2015/04/true- zero-downtime-haproxy-reloads.html).

-fabio solves this problem by making the services themselves repsonsible for updating the routing table.
+fabio solves this problem by making the services themselves responsible for updating the routing table.
 Services already know which routes they serve since they have handlers who can handle requests for them.
 Once services push the routes they handle into the service registry (in this case consul) fabio can